chozabu/HeavyMouse/readme.md

     pip install pyuserinput

+    #optional, for CLI options to control drag and gravity
-    # if you encounter problems, try: pip install pymouse
+    pip install defopt

 To run: